-Sofema Aviation Services (SAS) has been delivering regulatory Training across a range of subjects since 2008 currently we have issued certificates to more than 12,500 (this figure is expected to exceed 15000 by the end of 2017) – Having run very many courses we are in a position to comment that it is the exception rather than the rule when quality auditors attend regulatory and vocational training.
+Having been delivering regulatory training across a range of subjects since 2008, Sofema Aviation Services (SAS) is in a position to comment that it is the exception rather than the rule when quality auditors attend regulatory and vocational training.

 From time to time people join a Quality Department with limited experience of the subject matter which is to be covered.
-This in itself is not a major issue (providing the competence is managed and the person supervised) Where the organisation fails to develop a learning path to develop the ability of this person, then it may very well become an issue.
+This in itself is not a major issue (providing the competence is managed and the person supervised) Where the organization fails to develop a learning path to develop the ability of this person, then it may very well become an issue.

-For example you are auditing an AMO who is in the process of embodying a Supplemental Type Certificate – if you audit this activity do you have the background knowledge and confidence to be able to validate the STC against either FAR 25 / Certification Specification 25 for large aircraft or FAR 23 / CS 23 for non large aircraft.
+For example, you are auditing an AMO who is in the process of embodying a Supplemental Type Certificate – if you audit this activity do you have the background knowledge and confidence to be able to validate the STC against either FAR 25 / Certification Specification 25 for large aircraft or FAR 23 / CS 23 for non large aircraft.

 If you are auditing a CAMO are you able to assess the effectiveness of the reliability program and the methodology employed to assess and update the AMP based on this data – both Airbus & Boeing for example advise that the Maintenance Planning Document (MPD) is for guidance and Aircraft Maintenance Program (AMP) should be based on Operators experience.